paleobiologyGrader/bfgeosci541/lab11_paleo.md

 points(LoAnimal$lng, LoAnimal$lat, pch=20)
 ```

-6) While there was a drop between the Lopingian and the Induan-Anisian in the amount of sedimentary units, the Induan-Anisian sediments show a large increase in the percentage of sedimentary units with reported fossils in them.
+6) While there was a drop between the Lopingian and the Induan-Anisian in the amount of sedimentary units, the Induan-Anisian map shows a large increase in the percentage of sedimentary units with reported fossils in them.
+Drawing my conclusion purely from the maps that were created, I see sufficient evidence to reject the hypothesis that lower diversity in the Early Triassic is an artefact of poor sampling.
+I do not see evidence to support a claim about lower rock availability.